acceleratescience/acceleratescience.github.io/_news/2023-05-22-accelerate-c2d3-funding-call-for-novel-applications-of-ai-for-research-and-innovation.md

 excerpt: The Accelerate Programme in collaboration with C2D3 is offering small grants for Cambridge University researchers pursuing innovative applications of AI, in research or real-world contexts.
-Funding can support a variety of activities, including research, events, workshops, teaching, software development, or software development, with a focus on interdisciplinary collaboration.
+Funding can support a variety of activities, including research, staff time, events, workshops, teaching, software development, or software development, with a focus on interdisciplinary collaboration.
 image: /assets/uploads/accelerate-c2d3-funding-call-2023.jpg
 ---
 The Accelerate Programme in collaboration with C2D3 is offering small grants for Cambridge University researchers pursuing innovative applications of AI, in research or real-world contexts.
 Funding can support a variety of activities, including research, events, workshops, teaching, software development, or software development, with a focus on interdisciplinary collaboration.